 So where do I start?

-First, read the summary of the process so you know what we mean by Assessment or Home Study agency, Placement agency and the general process.
+First, read the summary of the process so you know what we mean by Assessment and Home Study agency, Placement agency and the general process.

 Then, check you meet the specific country requirements on our website for one or more of our country programmes.

-Thirdly, contact one of the two Assessment (Home Study) agencies, either AFS, or the Ministry for Vulnerable Children (formerly CYF, sometimes referred to as OT) to start the education/preparation, assessment, approval and home study report process.
+Thirdly, contact one of the two Assessment (Home Study) agencies, either AFS, or Oranga Tamariki Ministry for Children (formerly CYF, sometimes referred to as OT) to start the education/preparation, assessment, approval and home study report process.
 Tell your assessment Agency that you intend to use ICANZ as your placement agency after you are approved as an adoptive parent.
 The Oranga Tamariki Ministry for Children (formerly CYF) preparation process includes a focus on fostering of New Zealand children.
 If you are considering this, then this route may be a better option for you.
 AFS focuses solely on preparing you for intercountry adoption, so may suit you if you know this is the path you wish to take, especially if timeframes are of a concern for you.